Standing out on LinkedIn can be challenging when there are over 930 million members worldwide and approximately 46% are considered active users.

 - 57% of LinkedIn’s traffic is mobile, so make your posts mobile friendly

-- Use only three hashtags per post and be sure the hashtags are relevant and have over 10K followers
+- Use only three-five hashtags per post and be sure the hashtags are relevant and have over 10K followers

 4. Showcase Your Best Work in the Featured Section